Innei/Pastel/PRPs/kawaii-color-docs-site.md

 - Updated for TailwindCSS V4 CSS-based configuration
 - Direct integration with the existing color system packages

-The approach uses our designed color system values directly through CSS imports and JavaScript imports, ensuring consistency with the Kawaii color system.
+The approach uses our designed color system values directly through CSS imports and JavaScript imports, ensuring consistency with the Pastel Palette.